Barquena/Machine-Learning/Chapter 1-2/EjectionFraction_modelsTest/README.txt

-TASK : Predict heart ejection fraction from NT-pro-bnp, Anion gap, SBP and sex
+TASK : Predict heart ejection fraction from NT-pro-bnp, Anion gap, SBP, and sex

 Performance measures :  Root mean square error and Mean absolute error (use only if normaly distributed) will be tested in Tree different models with cross-validation (cv=10):